-Specifically, many people (Byrdie editors included) have experienced impressive results after applying castor oil to their brows with the goal of increasing hair growth.
+Many people (Byrdie editors included) have experienced impressive results after applying castor oil to their brows with the goal of increasing hair growth.
+Its skin- and irritation-healing benefits can be cited back to ancient Egyptian society.
 So shouldn't the age-old remedy work the same type of magic on the tops of our heads?
-Its skin- and irritation-healing benefits date back to the ancient Egyptians, ICYWW.
-Here at Byrdie, we take hair health and our never-ending quest for luminous, shiny, growth-happy strands very seriously.
-Therefore, we dug a little deeper into castor oil and all its glossy potential.
+Here at Byrdie, it's our job to take hair health and our never-ending quest for luminous, shiny, growth-happy strands seriously.
+So we wanted to dig a little deeper into castor oil and all its glossy potential.

-Ahead, everything you ever wanted to know about castor oil for hair and whether or not experts think it can actually enhance the rate your strands grow.
-Keep scrolling!
+Ahead, you'll find everything you ever wanted to know about castor oil for hair, and whether or not experts think it can actually make your hair grow faster.

 "Studies have shown castor oil to be an effective and gentle method of cleansing your skin," Nazarian explains.
 "Because it's polarized, the castor oil actually attracts dirt and effectively cleanses the skin."
 This and its high content of ricinoleic acid may help improve blood circulation at your scalp, which results in nutrition for the hair follicles, stronger strands, and less breakage.
 Additionally, castor oil is a humectant, which essentially means it's an excellent vehicle for locking in moisture and shine.